 Vertigo, sometimes to referred to as BPPV or benign paroxysmal positional vertigo, is a very common cause of dizziness complaints.

-Did you know that vertigo is the main culprit of dizziness in two out of ten cases?
+Did you know that vertigo is the main culprit of dizziness in two out of ten cases and can be diagnosed by your hearing specialist using an audiogram?
 Vertigo does not discriminate based on age or whether you’re a male or female.

-The most common complaints of vertigo symptoms that we hear are a spinning room that can last for only an instant or even up to a couple of minutes, and nausea.
+The most common complaints of vertigo symptoms that we hear are nausea and a spinning room that can last for only an instant or even up to a couple of minutes.

 How Is Vertigo Triggered?

 From research and dialogue with our patients, we’ve learned that vertigo can be triggered by specific head movements, i.e., sudden or continued turning in one direction.
 One of our patients tells us that he must be face-to-face to talk to people.
 If he has to turn his head even 45 degrees, it can trigger a spinning sensation and nausea.
 He can be sidelined for days.
 Other vertigo triggers are turning in bed, tilting the head upward toward the stars or the shower head, leaning the head backward in a reclining position, or even bending down to remove shoes.

 Small crystals line the inner ear and they are responsible for our balance.
 There are times, however, when these crystals become dislodged and subsequently become trapped.
 As we move our head in different directions, the dislodged crystals move as well thus “throwing us off-balance” or causing a room-spinning sensation.
 When we stop moving our head, the crystals also stop moving and we tend to see the vertigo subside.